Last updated 16th September, 2025

 A resin-bound path consists of aggregate which is mixed with resin to create a smooth driveway, which costs around £1,200 to £10,000.

-While a resin-bonded driveway features aggregate that installed on top of a resin layer, which offers a similar appearance to a gravel path and is normally priced at £800 to £6,000.
+While a resin-bonded driveway features aggregate that is installed on top of a resin layer, which offers a similar appearance to a gravel path and is normally priced at £800 to £6,000.

 If you plan on making changes outside the requirements, then you will need to submit an application.
-For instance, the installation must not hinder access to the property or if you plan on changing levels and installing steps, then you may need to apply for approval.
+For instance, the installation must not hinder access to the property, or if you plan on changing levels and installing steps, then you may need to apply for approval.

 What's the cost of building regulations approval?